danintel/sawtooth-faq/glossary.rst

 back pressure
     flow-control technique to help prevent Denial of Service attacks; used by Sawtooth Batch
-    A set of transactions that must be made together (atomic commit) to maintain state consistency Block
+    A set of transactions that must be made together (atomic commit) to maintain state consistency.
+Batches are unique to Sawtooth
+Block
     A set of records of permanent transactions; these blocks are linked into a blockchain.
 A block is similar to a page in a ledger book, where the ledger book is a blockchain
 Blockchain